srt32/sf-permits/README.md

 Data sourced from
 [http://sfdbi.org/building-permits-filed-and-issued](http://sfdbi.org/building-permits-filed-and-issued)

-TO regenerate the list of links on the page open a browser console and run:
+To regenerate the list of links on the page open a browser console and run:

 ```
 links = []